robertbaker13/phase-0-handbook/intro_gps_signup.md

 4. New email address:
 5. Do you want your email changed in Socrates as well?

-This will change where your we email updates and calendar permissions.
+This will change where we email updates and calendar permissions.